ratesquant/ACQ/README.md

 Interpolaton method is specified using method argument.
 The argument is optional, linear interpolation is used by default.
 Currently implemented methods are

-	0. Nearest - nearest point interpolation
+	0. Nearest - nearest point interpolation (also Backward and Forward)
 	1. Linear - linear spline interpolation
 	2. Quadratic - quadratic  spline interpolation
 	3. Cubic - natural cubic spline